 Financial institutions and companies engaged in data processing have increasingly reported breaches in the security of their websites or other systems, some of which have involved sophisticated and targeted attacks intended to obtain unauthorized access to confidential information, destroy data, disrupt or degrade service, sabotage systems, or cause other damage.
 Our technologies, systems, networks, and software have been and continue to be subject to cybersecurity threats and attacks, which range from uncoordinated individual attempts to sophisticated and targeted measures directed at us.
-Our customers, associates, and third parties that we do business with have been, and will likely continue to be, targeted in cybersecurity-related incidents by parties using fraudulent e-mails, artificial intelligence, and other communications in attempts to misappropriate passwords, bank account information, or other personal information or to introduce viruses or other malware programs to our information systems, the information systems of our third-party service providers and our customers' personal devices, which are beyond our security control systems.
+Our customers, associates, and third parties that we do business with have been, and will likely continue to be, targeted in cybersecurity-related incidents by parties using fraudulent e-mails, artificial intelligence, and other communications in attempts to misappropriate passwords, bank account information, or other personal information or to introduce viruses or other malware programs to our information systems, the information systems.
 Though we endeavor to mitigate these threats through product improvements, use of encryption and authentication technology and customer and employee education, such cyber-attacks against us, our third-party service providers and our customers remain a serious issue and have been successful in the past.